-Santa Rita Wild TeparyPW106
+Santa Rita Wild Tepary

 Phaseolus acutifolius var. latifolius.
 Originally collected in the Santa Rita Mountains south of Tucson.
+One of the largest wild teparies in our collection.
 Exhibits a diversity of seed colors, including beige, dark brown and grey, and some seeds have brown speckles.
-Pole habitat.
 Readily reseeds, pods will easily "pop" open when dry.
-Much smaller and more difficult to germinate than domesticated teparies, but a fun exploration of agricultural history and wild plant conservation.
+More difficult to germinate than domesticated teparies, but a fun exploration of agricultural history and wild plant conservation.
 Before planting, scarify seeds by sanding the seed coat lightly to allow water to penetrate.
-Approx. 50 seeds per packet.
+From our Seed-Bank Collection.